ahmedhaithamamer/Smart-Shop-Guard-project/README.md

 - The project consists of four main systems: an **automatic cooling system**, a **firefighting system**, an **automatic entry detection system**, and a **security system** for intruder detection.

 ## Automatic entry detection system
-> This system is designed to detect customers approaching the shop using an **ultrasonic sensor** and automatically opens the door with a **servo motor**.
+This system is designed to detect customers approaching the shop using an **ultrasonic sensor** and automatically opens the door with a **servo motor**.
 The door remains open until the customer enters and then closes behind them, ensuring a seamless and secure entry process.
+> Servo motor, Ultrasonic sensor

 ![image](https://github.com/user-attachments/assets/f86acbed-ca17-4638-957b-704dc8fc865c)